The Bantams were seconds away from recording another impressive away victory but were denied a deserved win by a last minute Port Vale penalty.

 The Bantams were presented with a huge chance of regaining the lead but it was spurned somehow by Knott.
 Morais delivered a cross into the area which was knocked down by the effective Hanson and Knott connected with the ball only to see Chris Neal hold alertly on the goal line to thwart the visitors.

-City were not to be left frustrated for too long though as Morais restored the lead.
+City weren’t to be left frustrated for too long though as Morais restored the lead.
 James Meredith got forward down the left hand side and hooked a cross into the area that Neal could only punch half clear under pressure from Hanson and Morais hammered a shot towards goal that found the back of the net despite the best efforts of a Vale defender to keep the ball out.

 The visitors were very much in the ascendancy and looked the more likely of the two teams to score the next goal.
 Andy Halliday saw a low drive from distance go a yard wide of the target before Hanson’s close range effort was superbly kept out by Neal after Stead’s cross had fallen to him.